petercrona/timeout/README.md

 ## Try it

 `node index.js` - there are no dependencies.
+This will run a simulation, no real network requests will be made.

 The IPs are generated from 192.168.0.1 and incrementing.
 So you should see `192.168.0.1 - 192.168.0.5` be banned, as the simulation goes as: